Zatom-1: Towards a Multimodal Foundation Model for 3D Molecules and Materials: Additional Results

-\paragraph{Balancing multi-task molecule and material property prediction.} \cref{appendix:table:qm9_matbench_finetuned_property_prediction_results} presents the results of performing a second stage of finetuning for multi-task molecule and ($\Delta\varepsilon$) materials property prediction using QM9 and Matbench, starting from \textsc{Zatom-1}'s first stage of QM9 finetuning for multi-task molecule property prediction.
-In exchange for marginal molecule property prediction performance, these results demonstrate that \textsc{Zatom-1}'s generative \textit{multi-task} property predictions can effectively be applied to both 3D molecules and materials, to our knowledge a first-of-its-kind result.
+\cref{appendix:table:qm9_matbench_finetuned_property_prediction_results} presents the results of performing a second stage of finetuning for multi-task molecule and ($\Delta\varepsilon$) materials property prediction using QM9 and Matbench, starting from \textsc{Zatom-1}'s first stage of QM9 finetuning for multi-task molecule property prediction.
+While improving or marginally exchanging \textsc{Zatom-1}'s molecule property prediction performance, these results demonstrate that (generative) jointly pretrained \textsc{Zatom-1}'s \textit{multi-task} property predictions can effectively be applied to both 3D molecules and materials, to our knowledge a \textit{first-of-its-kind} result.
 In contrast, for materials property prediction in \cref{table:qm9_matbench_property_prediction_results} of the main text, we report zero-shot $\Delta\varepsilon$ results for the model weights performing best specifically for multi-task molecule property prediction, to illustrate the broad applicability of \textsc{Zatom-1}'s pretrained molecule and material embeddings.